Lightweight network towards real-time image denoising on mobile devices: Abstract

 \section{Abstract}

 Deep convolutional neural networks have achieved great progress in image denoising tasks.
-However, their complicated architectures and heavy computational cost hinder their deployments on a mobile device.
+However, their complicated architectures and heavy computational cost hinder their deployments on mobile devices.
 Some recent efforts in designing lightweight denoising networks focus on reducing either FLOPs (floating-point operations) or the number of parameters.
 However, these metrics are not directly correlated with the on-device latency.
-By performing extensive analysis and experiments, we identify the network architectures that can fully utilize powerful neural processing units (NPUs) and thus enjoy both low latency and excellent denoising performance.
+In this paper, we identify the real bottlenecks that affect the CNN-based models' run-time performance on mobile devices: memory access cost and NPU-incompatible operations, and build the model based on these.
+To further improve the denoising performance, the mobile-friendly attention module \textit{MFA} and the model reparameterization module \textit{RepConv} are proposed, which enjoy both low latency and excellent denoising performance.
 To this end, we propose a mobile-friendly denoising network, namely \textit{MFDNet}.
 The experiments show that \textit{MFDNet} achieves state-of-the-art performance on real-world denoising benchmarks SIDD and DND under real-time latency on mobile devices.
 The code and pre-trained models will be released.